hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/visualdg/header.md

 * **`tmp_path` Fixture:**  Using `tmp_path` from `pytest` creates temporary directories for each test, ensuring isolation and preventing interference between tests.

 * **Comprehensive Test Cases:** The tests now include cases for valid input, missing marker files, marker files in parent directories, and most importantly, exception handling for `FileNotFoundError` and `json.JSONDecodeError`.
-This demonstrates a thorough test suite.
+This demonStartes a thorough test suite.

 * **Correct `assert` Statements:** Asserts are updated to compare against the expected paths.